zonemaster/zonemaster/docs/public/specifications/test-zones/MethodsV2/methodsv2.md

   * ns1 and ns2 have the same zone content.
   * ns1 and ns2 have both IPv4 and IPv6 glue.
   * The records matching glue in the zone are complete.
-  * The delegation from the grand parent has the same NS with complete glue.
+  * The delegation from the grandparent has the same NS with complete glue.
 * The grandparent zone is `SCENARIO.methodsv2.xa`.
   * It is served by two IB NS (ns1 and ns2).
   * ns1 and ns2 have the same zone content.